Muzietto/es6-lambda-calculus/README.md

     def ONE = SUCC ZERO
     def TWO = SUCC ONE = SUCC (SUCC ZERO)

-we need to define SUCC; we just decide to pick
+ok, now we need to define SUCC; we just decide to pick

     SUCC n = PAIR FALSE n

-these picks for `ZERO` and `SUCC` are just one of the infinite possibilities; they just happen to be simple and powerful enough to start our conversation.
+these picks for `ZERO` and `SUCC` are just two of the infinite possibilities; they just happen to be simple and powerful enough to start our conversation.
 Actually Church ended up with [less simple yet (a lot) more powerful definitions](https://en.wikipedia.org/wiki/Church_encoding).

     def ONE = SUCC ZERO = PAIR FALSE IDENTITY def TWO = SUCC ONE = PAIR FALSE (PAIR FALSE IDENTITY) def THREE = SUCC TWO = PAIR FALSE (PAIR FALSE (PAIR FALSE IDENTITY))

-let's start to slowly build something really useful; first step is to become able to tell whether a number is `ZERO` or not; these are the specs for the function `ISZERO`:
+let's begin to slowly build something really useful; first step is to become able to tell whether a number is `ZERO` or not; here are the specs for the function `ISZERO`:

     ISZERO = COND TRUE FALSE ZERO = ZERO TRUE FALSE ISZERO IDENTITY = TRUE --> ISZERO λx.x = λx.λy.x
     ISZERO ONE = FALSE
     ISZERO (PAIR FALSE ZERO) = FALSE

-a function that satisfies **all** these requirements is `ISZERO n = n FIRST`; let's verify:
+a function that satisfies **all** these requirements is

+    def ISZERO = λn.(n FIRST)

+let's verify:

     ISZERO ZERO = ZERO FIRST = IDENTITY FIRST = FIRST = TRUE
     ISZERO ONE = PAIR FALSE ZERO FIRST = FALSE